 A relatively large number of people in Clarkston - Cornish telecommute to their jobs.
 Overall, about 9.70% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The overall education level of Clarkston - Cornish is somewhat higher than in the average US city of 21.84%: 28.24% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Clarkston - Cornish is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.24% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Clarkston - Cornish in 2022 was $33,906, which is middle income relative to Utah and the nation.
 This equates to an annual income of $135,624 for a family of four.
 However, Clarkston - Cornish contains both very wealthy and poor people as well.